henridb/medium-articles/quantum-sat/main.md

 This is why I chose to focus on those in this article.
 In particular, on a specific class of those problems called SAT problems.

-SAT or boolean SATisfiability problems are problems encoded as a logic formula, and they enable the solving of many other discrete problems.
+SAT or boolean SATisfiability problems are problems encoded as logic formulas, and they enable the solving of many other discrete problems.
 First of all, SAT is a very complex problem to solve (called a NP-complete problem) [Coo71], which makes it a great theoretical study subject to analyze fundamental notions concerning quantum advantage (in